CBD for IRRITABLE BOWEL SYNDROME (IBS)

 Organisms in the gut can help keep the immune system functioning at its highest level, help the body use the nutrients provided by the food we consume, and more.
 They’re even linked to mental health and performance; those with certain disorders – like PTSD – have been demonstrated to have lower levels of certain organisms in the gut.

-Because the endocannabinoid system aids in digestion, inflammation and overall balance within the body, it’s promising to think that it may help balance the microbiome in the gut, reducing the symptoms of leaky gut syndrome and leading to better overall health.
+Because the endocannabinoid system aids in digestion, inflammation and overall balance within the body, it’s promising to think that it may help balance the microbiome in the gut, reducing the symptoms of the leaky gut syndrome and leading to better overall health.

 CBD: Beyond IBS